Defalt-Meh/Spotify-Data-Analysis-Exploring-My-Listening-Habits/README.md

-# Spotify Data Analysis: Insights into My Listening Habits
+# Spotify Data Analysis: Predicting Track Opening Behavior

-## Introduction
-This project delves into my personal Spotify listening habits by analyzing data from playlists and songs I listened to.
-Through this project, I aim to gain insights into my favorite artists, songs, and listening patterns over time.
-This analysis combines data visualization and exploration to uncover meaningful trends in my music preferences.
-Beyond analyzing patterns and trends, this project aims to include a predictive model to determine why a track is opened (e.g., via forward button, track done, or play button) based on contextual, user behavior, and song-related features.

 ## Motivation

-I wanted to explore my Spotify data to better understand my music taste, identify listening patterns, find trends across playlists and time.
-Also, I think predicting track-opening behaviour provides nice insights into my listening habits by understanding my track selection.
-Also it is very cool.
-Analyzing personal data like this provides a fun and informative way to combine music and data science.
+I started this project to explore my Spotify listening habits and gain a deeper understanding of my music preferences.
+By analyzing the data, I aim to uncover patterns in my listening behavior, such as favorite artists, songs, and trends over time.
+Additionally, I aim to take it a step further by building a predictive model to determine why a track is opened (e.g., via forward button, track done, or play button).
+This predictive aspect combines my love for music and technology with the exciting challenge of data science.
+Through this project, I hope to gain valuable insights while expanding my technical skillset.

+---

 ## Data Source
-- The data for this project comes from Spotify's personal data export feature and my manually curated playlists.
-- Includes:
-  - Song listening history (timestamps, song names, artists...).
-  - Playlists with song details.
-- **Note**: The raw data is not included in this repository for privacy reasons.

-## Key Features
-- Analysis of top artists and songs by listening hours and play counts.
-- Time-based patterns in music consumption (hourly, daily, monthly).
-- Unique vs. non-unique songs in playlists.
-- Visual representation of insights using:
-  - Bar charts for top artists and songs.
-  - Pie charts for unique vs. non-unique songs.
-  - Word clouds for favorite songs and artists.

-**Predictive Model**: A machine learning model to predict why a track was opened based on contextual, behavioral, and song-related features.

-## **Techniques Used**
-- Exploratory Data Analysis (EDA): To clean and understand the data.
-- Visualization: Using Python libraries like Matplotlib and Seaborn to create graphs.
-- Time Series Analysis: To explore trends over hours, days, and months.

-  **Below are examples of the insights gained through visualizations:**
-  - Top Artists and Songs: By listening hours and play counts.
-  - Unique vs. Non-Unique Songs: Pie chart representation.
-  - Day-wise and Hourly Streaming Patterns: Time-based analysis.
-  - Word Clouds: Highlighting favorite songs and artists.

-  **Machine Learning Approach**
-- **Goal**: Predict the reason for track opening (`reason_start`) based on:
-  - Song attributes (e.g., duration, artist?(I hate Beiber)).
-  - Contextual features (e.g., time of day, artist?).
-  - User behavior (e.g., skip history, session activity).
-- **Model**: Implementing a Random Forest classifier (or other more suitable models).
-- **Evaluation**: Assess using accuracy, precision, recall, and confusion matrix.
+The data for this project was sourced from Spotify's personal data export feature and my manually curated playlists.
+The dataset includes:

+- **Song listening history**: Timestamps, song names, artists, and more.
+- **Playlists**: Information about songs within each playlist.

+### How I plan to collect it:
+- Use Spotify's data export tool to retrieve my personal streaming history.
+- Preprocess and clean the data using Python in Jupyter Notebook to prepare it for analysis and modeling.

+**Note**: The raw data will not be included in the repository to protect privacy.

+---

+## Data Analysis

+This project will follow several stages of analysis:

+### 1. Data Cleaning
+- Handle missing values, standardize column names, and ensure consistency across datasets.
+- Create derived features like `reason_start` (e.g., "trackdone," "fwdbtn") for predictive modeling.

+### 2. Exploratory Data Analysis (EDA)
+- Use Python libraries like Pandas, Matplotlib, and Seaborn to visualize and analyze the data.
+- Gain insights into:
+  - Top artists and songs by listening hours and play counts.
+  - Patterns in music consumption across days, hours, and months.
+  - Proportion of unique vs. non-unique songs in playlists.

+### 3. Visualization
+- **Bar charts**: Top artists and songs.
+- **Pie charts**: Unique vs. non-unique songs.
+- **Word clouds**: Favorite artists and songs.
+- **Time-based trends**: Hourly, daily, and monthly streaming patterns.

+### 4. Predictive Modeling
+- **Goal**: Build a model in Jupyter Notebook to predict the reason a track is opened (`reason_start`) based on contextual, user behavior, and song-related features.
+- **Approach**:
+  - Implement machine learning models like Random Forest directly in the notebook.
+  - Use scikit-learn for model training and evaluation.
+- **Evaluation**:
+  - Assess the model using accuracy, precision, recall, and a confusion matrix.
 - **Features**:
-  - Song-level: `duration`, etc.
+  - Song-level: `duration`, `artist popularity`, etc.
-  - User-level: `skip_percentage`, etc.
+  - User-level: `skip_percentage`, historical listening behavior.
-  - Context-level: `time_of_day`, `device_type`.
+  - Context-level: `time_of_day`, `device_type`, `playlist_type`.

+---

-##  **Results**
+## Findings

-**Key findings from the analysis include:**
+Through this project, I hope to learn the following about my listening habits:

+- **Top Artists and Songs**:
-- My top 10 favorite artists based on listening time and play counts.
+  - Identify my top artists and songs by listening time and play counts.
-- Streaming is most active on Sundays and during late afternoon/evening hours.
-- I listen to unique songs about 16.6% of the time, while the remaining 83.4% includes repeated songs(How original!).
-- March stands out as the month with the highest streaming activity.
+  - Understand how my preferences vary by genre or mood.
+- **Streaming Patterns**:
+  - Explore which days and times I’m most active.
+  - Highlight specific months or seasons when I stream more frequently.
+- **Repetition**:
+  - Calculate how often I revisit songs and playlists.
+- **Prediction**:
+  - Use the predictive model to identify key factors driving track-opening behavior.

+---

+## Limitations and Future Work

+### Limitations (Expected):
+1. **Data Diversity**:
+   - The dataset will reflect only my personal listening habits, limiting generalizability.
+2. **Class Imbalance**:
+   - Some `reason_start` categories (e.g., "trackdone") might dominate, which could affect prediction accuracy for less frequent reasons.
+3. **Feature Limitations**:
+   - External factors like mood, activity type, or social influences are not included in the dataset.

+### Future Work:
+1. **Feature Engineering**:
+   - Plan to incorporate additional features like genre, mood, or sentiment analysis of lyrics to enrich the data.
+2. **Advanced Modeling**:
+   - Experiment with deep learning models or ensemble techniques (if allowed) in Jupyter Notebook.
+3. **Broader Analysis**:
+   - Compare my listening habits with global Spotify trends or data from other users.
+4. **Real-Time Application**:
+   - Aim to deploy the predictive model in a real-time environment for dynamic predictions.
+5. **Additional Predictions**:
+   - Extend the project to predict skip likelihood, playlist preferences, or favorite genres.

+---

+## How to Run

+To explore or replicate the analysis and prediction model:

+1. Clone this repository to your local machine.
+2. Open the Jupyter Notebook file (`Spotify_Data_Analysis.ipynb`) in your Jupyter environment.
+3. Ensure you have Python and the following libraries installed:
+   - Pandas
+   - Matplotlib
+   - Seaborn
+   - Scikit-learn
+4. Run the notebook cells step by step to:
+   - Analyze and visualize the data.
+   - Train and evaluate the predictive model.

+---

+## Acknowledgments

+- **Spotify**: For providing the data export feature.
+- **Python Libraries**: Matplotlib, Seaborn, Pandas, and Scikit-learn for enabling analysis and modeling.